DISTRHO/DPF/README.md

 It uses the same format as the JACK Transport API, making porting some code easier.<br/>

+## Licensing

+DPF is released under ISC, which basically means you can do whatever you want as long as you credit the original authors.
+Some plugin formats may have additional restrictions, see [LICENSING.md](LICENSING.md) for details.

 ## Help and documentation

 Bug reports happen on the [DPF github project](https://github.com/DISTRHO/DPF/issues).